Contributing Gear Writer

 Fit and Comfort

 A well-fitting jacket should allow for layering without being too bulky.
 It should offer freedom of movement, especially around the shoulders and arms.
 Adjustable cuffs, hoods, and hem can help seal in warmth and keep out the cold.
+The Burton [AK] Swash won us over with an excellent blend of stylish fit and comfortable mobility.

 Features and Functionality